idvorkin/idvorkin.github.io/_td/design.md

 ### Software - Use cases and Malleability

-Software is measured in two dimensions: use cases (end user behavior) and malleability.
-End user behavior is the delivery of use cases, while malleability is the ease with which the software can modify the existing use cases, or add new ones.
-Software malleability is the evaluation function for an architecture.
-Malleability is the more important of these dimensions because over time there will be far more changes to the software then the original use case (e.g. the cost of maintenance far exceeds the software writing cost).

-Product managers don't understand software enough to understand the notion of malleability, and thus don't have the ability to prioritize architecture.
+Product managers generally don't understand software enough to understand the notion of malleability, and thus don't have the ability to prioritize architecture.
 It's the role of the software engineers (and software architects) to continually prioritize the architecture.

 > On the topic of architecture, the software industry's use of the word architect is confusing.
 The construction analog of a "software architect" is a "structural engineer" and the software equivalent of a "construction architect" is a product manager.